NetworkBlockDevice/nbd/doc/proto.md

 ##### Export flags

-This field of 16 bits is sent by the server after option haggling, or immediately after the global flags field in oldstyle negotiation:
+This field of 16 bits is sent by the server after option haggling, or immediately after the handshake flags field in oldstyle negotiation:

 - bit 0, `NBD_FLAG_HAS_FLAGS`; should always be 1
 - bit 1, `NBD_FLAG_READ_ONLY`; should be set to 1 if the export is